c0ffee2code/bno08x_i2c_spi_MicroPython/README.md

     bno.enable_feature(BNO_REPORT_ACCELEROMETER, 100)  # Enable accelerometer reports at 100 Hertz

-When the frequency of the sensor is set in enable_feature, it should be viewed as a suggestion to the sensor to operate at that frequency.
+When the frequency of the sensor is set in enable_feature, it should be viewed as a "suggestion" to the sensor to operate at that frequency.
 If the sensor cannot operate at requested period, it may operate faster or slower (SH-2 datasheet 5.4.1 Rate Control).
 For example, we've seen a request of 100 Hz and have had the sensor report at 125Hz.
 With multiple reports we've also seen 20 Hz changed to 10 Hz.